Hi, I’m Katrien! I love designing things that bend.

 Design of the future needs to embrace soft and compliant designs.

 I’m inspired by the work of researchers working in soft robotics, such as Daniel Preston at Rice University, who is designing fully pneumatic, soft wearable assistive devices for mobility issues.
-As a researcher, I want to build on the work of his group and see how those innovations can be applied to the challenges we take on as designers, for example in the health squad.
+As a researcher, I want to build on this type of work and see how those innovations can be applied to the challenges we take on as designers.
 I think the field of soft robotics holds great potential that the design community is not sufficiently aware of.
 An interdisciplinary approach is crucial here, as designers need the expertise of engineers to integrate these often complex technologies into their designs.

 As a designer, I find it important to think out of the box also in how we fabricate our designs.
-I enjoy coming up with new fabrication methods, adapting existing machines, such as 3D printers, for new applications.
-At my internship at AMOLF I’ve seen how well such an approach works, and how modifying the machines also leads to new inspiration.
-I believe that this approach could benefit designers as well.
+I enjoy coming up with new tools and fabrication methods, adapting existing machines, such as 3D printers, for new applications.
+At my internship at AMOLF I’ve seen how well such an approach works, and how modifying the machines also leads to explorations and new insights.

-Ultimately, it is my dream to bring soft robotics to the TU/e Industrial Design department as a research area and start a soft robotics lab there.
+Ultimately, it is my dream to become a soft robotics researcher and start my own (design) research lab.
 With my extensive teaching experience and passion, I would love to transfer my knowledge and skills to the designers of the future.

 Back to Top